greymac/100-days-of-code/log.md

 got local host fixed with test site.

 Installed Python 3 and selected next Python book.
+Verified pip for installing new packages.

 Still need project -- hopefully in Chapter 1, but if not have a few ideas.
 Could restart Zork-like game code for an hour if nothing else.

+Chapter 1 mainly review -- but at a level above where I am right now.
+Lots on classes / objects, packaging larger efforts, and example was programming bitwise functions -- nice push to technical side of it all.

 **Thoughts**: A little code in Chap 1 -- bitwise operators module.
 A little heavy for beginning coder (will I really need shiftleft soon?
 More hopeful on chapter 2.